return42/sphkerneldoc/linux_src_doc/include/media/dmxdev_h.rst

 capabilities
     demux capabilities as defined by \ :c:type:`enum dmx_demux_caps <dmx_demux_caps>`\ .

+may_do_mmap
+    flag used to indicate if the device may do mmap.

 exit
     flag to indicate that the demux is being released.